-We have audited the accompanying consolidated statements of financial position of Gold Royalty Corp. and its subsidiaries (together, the Company) as of September 30, 2022 and 2021, and the related consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the years then ended, including the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2022 and 2021, and its financial performance and its cash flows for the years then ended in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Gold Royalty Corp. and its subsidiaries (together, the Company) as of December 31, 2022, September 30, 2022 and September 30, 2021, and the related consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the three months ended December 31, 2022 and for the years ended September 30, 2022 and September 30, 2021, including the related notes (collectively referred to as the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, September 30, 2022 and September 30, 2021, and its financial performance and its cash flows for the three months ended December 31, 2022 and for the years ended September 30, 2022 and September 30, 2021, including the related notes for the three months is financial performance and its cash flows for the three months ended December 31, 2022 and for the years ended September 30, 2022 and September 30, 2021, including the related notes is found to the years ended September 30, 2022 and September 30, 2021 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.